-It is important that once the discomfort and swelling is reduced, and motion and strength are restored that the patient gradually return back to full activities.
-Our pain management doctor for sports injuries, leading ankle bursitis specialist Dr. Freeman instruct in daily activities or sport performance is helpful to minimize a flare up of the ankle bursitis.
+It is important that once the discomfort and swelling are reduced, and motion and strength are restored that the patient gradually returns back to full activities.
+Our pain management doctor for sports injuries, leading ankle bursitis specialist Dr. Freeman instructs in daily activities or sports performance is helpful to minimize a flare-up of the ankle bursitis.
 In most cases, full return to activity will take from 2-6 weeks depending on the severity of the injury.
 As a preventive measure individuals should:

 Our best pain specialist Dr. Freeman and the team of top-rated pain management doctors and specialists in New Jersey provide pain relief and rehabilitation care.
 Come visit our NJ injury clinic and meet leading pain doctors and specialists.